 Cytometry

-The technical platform CYTOMETRIE aims to study cell characteristics.
-The determination of these characteristics allows the phenotyping of cell populations as well as the evaluation of numerous cellular functions.
-The characteristics studied in the laboratory can be both descriptive (size, complexity, etc.) and functional, notably through natural fluorescence or that linked to the incorporation of probe molecules.
-For example, it is possible to study the relative size and complexity of cells nucleic acid content ; intracellular pigments (chlorophyll, phycoerythrin...) ; mitochondrial membrane potential ; lipid content ; cell viability ; signs of apoptosis manifestations ; intracellular oxidative activity ; phagocytosis ; multi-xenobiotic resistance ...
-The cells or models studied in the laboratory are varied: shellfish hemocytes (clams, oysters, clams, abalones, etc.), sperm and oyster oocytes, marine phytoplankton cells, toxic or not, marine bacteria, marine viruses, fish blood cells, etc. LEMAR has three main types of tools to evaluate these cellular characteristics, often complementary: flow cytometry, epifluorescence microscopy and flow imaging.
-Flow cytometry is a technique for analyzing cells suspended in a liquid flow.
-After excitation by a laser beam, the cells then diffuse or emit light signals.
-Quantifying these signals reveals their optical characteristics.
-Flow cytometry is a qualitative and quantitative technique that can process up to 10,000 events per second.
-Epifluorescence microscopy is a microscopic observation technique that takes advantage of the fluorescence of objects, allowing a specific structure, compound and/or activity to be visualized.
-Epifluorescence microscopy, combined with the possibility of optical cuts (pseudo-confocal technique), makes it possible to image objects in three dimensions.
-Stream imaging is a technique for acquiring images of objects measuring from a few microns to 2 mm present in a liquid stream.
+The CYTOMER technical platform aims to study the characteristics of marine organism cells.
+Determining these characteristics enables the phenotyping of cell populations and the assessment of numerous cellular functions.
+The characteristics studied on the CYTOMER platform can be descriptive (size, complexity, etc.) or functional, using natural fluorescence levels (autofluorescence) or fluorescence levels linked to the incorporation of fluorescent probes.
+For example, it is possible to study the relative volume/size and morphological complexity of cells, nucleic acid content, intracellular pigments (chlorophyll, phycoerythrin, etc.), mitochondrial membrane potential, lipid content, cell viability, signs of apoptosis, intracellular oxidative activity, phagocytosis, multi-xenobiotic resistance, etc. A wide variety of cells and models are studied in the laboratory: mollusc haemocytes (clams, oysters, clams, abalone, cockles, etc.), oyster spermatozoa and oocytes, marine phytoplankton cells, both toxic and non-toxic, marine bacteria, marine viruses, fish blood cells, etc. The CYTOMER platform offers four types of analysis, which often complement each other: flow cytometry, epifluorescence microscopy, flow imaging and scanning electron microscopy.
+Flow cytometry is a technique for analysing cells suspended in a liquid flow.
+The cells are excited by a laser beam and scatter and/or refract light signals.
+These signals are quantified and reveal the optical characteristics of the cells.
+Flow cytometry is a qualitative and quantitative technique that can analyse up to 10,000 events per second.
+Depending on the equipment, it can also be used to sort and preserve the cells of interest, either in tubes or in microplates (clones).
+Epifluorescence microscopy is a microscopic observation technique that uses either the natural fluorescence of objects or fluorescence linked to the addition of specific probes.
+It can be used to visualise a structure, a compound and/or an activity.
+Complemented by pseudo-confocal technologies (spinning disk) and appropriate software, epifluorescence microscopy can be used to image objects in three dimensions.
+Flow imaging is an imaging technique for objects measuring from a few microns to 2 mm and transported in a liquid flow.
 Image acquisition can be triggered by the presence of a fluorescent signal.
-An image analysis software coupled to this system allows the selection of objects of interest and the measurement of many descriptive parameters (diameter, perimeter, volume, circularity, concentrations...) [embed]https://www.youtube.com/watch?v=1DrKAJdKQAg&t=7s[/embed]
+Image analysis software is used to select objects of interest and measure a wide range of descriptive parameters (diameter, perimeter, volume, circularity, concentrations, etc.).
+Scanning Electron Microscopy (SEM) enables the surface of various objects to be imaged at high resolution and magnification (x100,000) using the principle of electron-matter interactions.
+A metalliser (gold) is used to prepare objects with little or no conductivity.

 Members of the cluster